orstavik/ClickIsTrusted/experiments/cf_workers/mds/HowTo_encrypt.md

 ## HowTo: base64url

 base64 is a handy format for taking binary text strings and encoding them into a smaller text format safe to be transported and positioned elsewhere.
 But.
 It turns out that base64 is not 100% safe either.
-It turns out that base64 is using `+` and `-` and `=` which are not safe to be used in urls.
-Therefore, we would like to convert base64 into an even safer text format base64url.
+It turns out that base64 is using `+` and `/` and `=` which are not safe to be used in urls.
+Therefore, we would like to convert base64 into an even safer text format: base64url.

+base64url is the same as base64, except that +=>-, /=>_, and trailing = and == are removed.
+Yes.
+It is that simple.

 ```javascript
 function toBase64url(base64str) {